 Pack your bags

 Pack light.
-Students usually bring more than they need and then throw many of their belongings away when they move out of their residence halls.
+Students usually bring more than they need and then throw many of their belongings away when they move out of the residence halls at the end of the year or semester.
 Plan ahead and limit yourself to two or three suitcases.
 Be sure to check with your airline about restrictions and additional luggage fees.

 See detailed advice on what to bring... and what not to bring, how to ship some of your belongings to Franklin, and packing tips from a Franklin student.